 Seawater weighs approximately 64 pounds per cubic foot/1024 kilograms per cubic meter.
-Fresh water weighs slightly less, but the two are considered equivalent when determining diving depth and calculating decompression schedules.
-When a diver descends in the water, the pressure around him or her increases as a function of the weight of the surrounding water.
+Freshwater weighs slightly less, but the two are considered equivalent when determining the diving depth and calculating decompression schedules.
+When a diver descends in the water, the pressure around them increases as a function of the weight of the surrounding water.
 For example:

 - At 33 feet of seawater (FSW)/10 meters of seawater (MSW), the pressure is twice atmospheric pressure (2 atmospheres absolute [ATA*])

 - At 66 FSW/20 MSW, three times atmospheric pressure (3 ATA)